JosephusPaye/timer/lib/README.md

 # Timer

-A small and performant countdown timer and stopwatch for Vue and vanilla JS.
+A small and smooth (60-fps) countdown timer and stopwatch for Vue and vanilla JS.

 ## Demo